 More information about the MIT DHCP system can be found at DHCP Service at MIT.

 MIT recommended software is available at http://ist.mit.edu/software-hardware.
 MIT offers Sophos Antivirus and Crowdstrike Falcon free to students, staff and faculty members.
 If you have a trial version of another antivirus application already installed on your computer, you should remove it before installing the MIT supplied software.

 You can connect to MITnet using wireless or wired connections.

 - The Wireless Networks at MIT - Use MIT Secure for the safest wireless connectivity experience.

 - MacOS: How to connect to MIT SECURE wireless on macOS

 - Windows 7: [archive:Windows 7 - How to connect to MIT SECURE wireless]

-- Windows 10: Windows 10 - How to connect to MIT SECURE wireless
+- Windows 10: Windows 10 and 11 - How to connect to MIT SECURE wireless

 - iOS: Connecting to the MIT SECURE Wireless Networks on an iOS Device

 - Android: Connecting Android to the Wireless Networks at MIT